Sam010000101/to-go-list/README.md

 - react headlessui - for dropdown that was adapted for ‘Go on day’
 - chart.js for weather chart
 - react-chartjs-2 for chart.js react integration
-- pexels for image api
 - uniqid for managing itinerary items

 ### API's
 - Geoappify api for attraction data
 - OpenMeteo api for annual weather data
+- Pixabay API for images
-- Currency api
+- Currency API for currency conversion

 ### Packages
 - Tailwind CSS